occiware/occiware-ozwillo/connector-analytics/README.md

 2. Before going any further, open the Properties panel by clicking on Window > Show view > Properties.
 When you explore the graphs, it will allow you to know what is inside the boxes, their configuration, and to edit it.

-3. In the Docker designer of ozwillo-datacore-cluster.docker, right-click on the ozwillodatacoredevlocal VM , and click on Cockeer Execute > Start (We don't use Startall since a unsolved bug prevents the studio from asking the docker instance inside the vm to pull the images by itself).
+3. In the Docker designer of ozwillo-datacore-cluster.docker, right-click on the ozwillodatacoredevlocal VM , and click on Cockeer Execute > Start (We don't use Startall since an unsolved bug prevents the studio from asking the docker instance inside the vm to pull the images by itself).
 Wait until VM has been created.

 4. Open a terminal aside from the studio and type the following command to enter the ozwillodatacoredevlocal VM :
 ``` bash